Stafford Mulusa

-Stafford Mulusa (born 5 February 1975) is a Zambian businessman and politician who has served as the Government Chief Whip in the National Assembly of Zambia since August 2021.
-He represents the Solwezi Central constituency in parliament as a member of the United Party for National Development (UPND), first elected in 2016.
+Stafford Mulusa (born 5 February 1975) is a Zambian businessman and politician who is currently the member of parliament for Solwezi North.
+He has served as the Government Chief Whip in the National Assembly of Zambia since August 2021.
+He represented the Solwezi Central constituency in parliament as a member of the United Party for National Development (UPND) from 2016 to 2026.

 Early life and career

 Mulusa holds a qualification in business management with experience as a businessman outside of politics.

 Political career

 Mulusa was first elected to represent Solwezi Central in the 2016 general election as the UPND candidate and was re-elected at the 2021 general election.
 Upon his return to parliament, he was appointed Government Chief Whip, responsible for managing government business and legislative agenda within the Assembly.
 He has held active roles on key parliamentary committees, including the House Business Committee, Committee on Privileges and Absences, and the Standing Orders Committee.

+Ahead of the 2026 general election, Solwezi Central was split into two constituencies (Solwezi Central and Solwezi North).
+Mulusa decided to stand as the UPND candidate in Solwezi North and he was elected.

 Community engagement

 In January 2024, MP Mulusa announced that the government had allocated K2.4 million for the construction of a concrete bridge over the Mutanda River in his constituency, emphasizing the critical need for improved infrastructure to support schooling and commerce.

 He also engaged with community stakeholders during the Kansanshi Mine expansion, highlighting job creation, environmental stewardship, and local contractor participation.